mertOzbey/DSA210_Project/README.md

 ## Machine Learning Phase
 In this phase I prepared a final dataset from using my previous data sets to adopt ML methods easyly.
-My aim is to measure the performances of the several methods and detect the most convenient method to choose.
+My aim is to evaluate the effectiveness of different ML models in predicting daily crash counts and identify the most accurate model.

 ## Taken Steps:
 1. **Data Preparation**